wp-plugins/hit-sniffer-blog-stats/readme.txt

 * Statistics widget to put in your sidebar
 * Invisible tracking
 * Multiple users and multiple sites support
-* Add On for Firefox, Opera, Chrome and Windows Sidebar
+* Addon for Firefox, Opera, Chrome and Windows Sidebar

 Read More:
 http://www.hitsniffer.com/features.php